saugkim/2023summer_COM_NET_tuni/Lab/prequiz.md

 8.8.8.8 != query host with ARP
         != forward packet to default gateway
         != drop the packet
+        == query default gateway with ARP

 130.230.83.200 != query default gateway with ARP
                != query host with ARP
-               != change destination IP to default gateway
+               != change destination IP to default gateway == forward packet to default gateway

 130.230.83.2 (again) = send packet directly to host
 ```